Mobile Application Security: The Ultimate Checklist

 HealthTech

-The health and medicine industry has been improving its services by jumping into digital platforms.
 Since the emergence of the COVID-19 pandemic, health professionals and entrepreneurs have provided new ways to deliver health and wellness services online.
-Telemedicine is one of the biggest examples of the health industry jumping into the bandwagon of digitization.
+Telemedicine is one of the biggest examples of the health industry jumping into digitization.

 Moreover, they provide different standards and criteria for medical software products:

-Digitization in the human resource and recruitment industry has become more rampant over the years.
 Tech companies have been innovating HR technology and strategies and carried them over into the digital scene.
-This enables recruiters, HR managers, and entrepreneurs to streamline and take advantage of current recruitment strategies and maximize their talent pool.
+This enables recruiters, HR managers, and entrepreneurs to streamline, take advantage of current recruitment strategies, and maximize their talent pool.

 A Full Mobile Application Security Checklist

 Most organizations suffer from data compromise due to unauthorized access and passcode guessing attacks.
-The most ideal way to counter this is to provide a robust authentication system, such as multi-factor authentication, to reduce the risk of data compromise within your organization.
+The ideal way to counter this is to provide a robust authentication system, such as multi-factor authentication, to protect data and reduce the risk of data compromise within your organization.

 Multi-factor authentications combine your usual pin or password authentication process with another set of authentication that is usually more complex such as fingerprint or biometrics authentication or one-time passcodes.
 Implementing time-of-day and location-based restrictions to prevent fraud.